gke/UAVXArm/README.md

 Up to 10 drives or servos:

-  * PWM (490Hz)
+  * FastPWM (490Hz)
   * SyncPWM (400Hz)
   * SyncPWM/8 OneShot
   * I2C @ 400KHz
   * DCMotors (with optional 6 channel external adapter)

-We have SimonK and BLHeli ESC codes with FastPWM being the sensible minimum for good performance.
+We have used SimonK and BLHeli ESC codes with FastPWM being the sensible minimum for good performance.

-All the usual airframe types are supported including conventional.
-Use of UAVXArm32 for camera gimbal only control is possible.
+All the usual airframe types are supported including conventional fixed wing airframes.

 Attitude Estimation Schemes: